libelle17/neuserver/README.md

 <p style="margin-left:11%; margin-top: 1em"><b>neuserver</b>
-offers quasi the functionality of a fax server, which can be useful for some also behind a fast data line. <b><br>
+supplies the file los.sh, which configures the server with some callbacks. <b><br>
 neuserver</b> is a command line program to remit files of a certain directory automatically to <b>hylafax</b> (in case a linux-compatible modem is installed) and/or <b>capisuite</b>